NET WORTH: $4.6 billion

 FUNDING AREAS: Environment, Education, Economic Opportunity, Health, Humanitarian Efforts, Social Change, Sustainable Markets

-BACKGROUND: Jeff Skoll holds a BSEE from the University of Toronto and an MBA Stanford.
-He was the first employee, first president, and one-time second-largest stockholder at eBay, behind the company's founder Pierre Omidyar.
-Skoll also launched Participant Media, a Los Angeles-based media company that funds feature films and documentaries which promote social values while also remaining commercially viable.
+BACKGROUND: Jeff Skoll holds a BSEE from the University of Toronto and an MBA from Stanford.
+He was the first employee, first president, and was once the second-largest stockholder at eBay, behind the company's founder Pierre Omidyar.
+Skoll also launched Participant Media, a Los Angeles-based media company that funds feature films and documentaries that promote social values while remaining commercially viable.

 ENVIRONMENT: Skoll believes that climate change is one of the biggest issues facing humanity in the 21st century and gave a $30 million contribution to the Alliance for Climate Protection Campaign.

 Skoll has chosen to focus on stopping deforestation as a key component of lowering carbon outputs.
 Skoll supports working with communities to improve land management, promoting policies that slow or arrest deforestation at a local or national level, using technology to improve monitoring, and employing other innovative, market-driven solutions through a number of organizations working in this area.

 Among the other environmental organizations Skoll has supported are the American Council on Renewable Energy, the Marine Stewardship Council, Fair Trade USA, the BioRegional Development Group, and Ceres, an organization dedicated to working with institutional investors who believe that acting on climate change is in their companies' best interest.
-Skoll also is an investor in the electric car company Tesla and the owner of a third Tesla roadster off the line.
+Skoll also is an investor in the electric car company Tesla and the owner of the third Tesla roadster off the line.